jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ![header image](img/cg-cloudwatch-diagram.png)

 In this lab, we will, firstly, pipe CloudGuard logs (from Management Server) to another EC2 instance with CloudWatch agent installed - Let's call it CloudWatch proxy instance since we are using it as a proxy.
-You can use multiple ways to pipe logs to the instance.
+You can use multiple ways to pipe logs to the proxy instance.
 For example, you can use [Check Point Log Exporter](https://supportcenter.checkpoint.com/supportcenter/portal?eventSubmit_doGoviewsolutiondetails=&solutionid=sk122323), and use syslog to transfer to logs to an instance where rsyslog is installed.
 In this lab, however, we will just be using  SCP file transfer to simplicity's sake.

 Secondly, we will then forward the logs from the CloudWatch proxy instance to other destinations such as AWS CloudWatch Log Group or S3 bucket.